Jewel of the Day: Queen Victoria’s Bow Brooches

 Another brooch I’d like to highlight in this blog entry is the beautiful Sunflower Brooch, sometimes known as the Frosted Sunflower Brooch, which the Queen wore it for the Garden Party at the Sandringham Estate on June 12.
 Although the brooch contains 31 diamonds (1 big and 30 smaller ones), there are no eye-popping stones in this one.
 However, the brooch itself is beautiful and elegant, and the simplicity of the design only accentuates that.
 Her Majesty often wears this brooch with pastels, or with tonal yellow outfits.

-To learn more about Queen Elizabeth’s brooches, visit this thread: Queen Elizabeth II – Brooches.Filed under British Royals
+To learn more about Queen Elizabeth’s brooches, visit this thread: Queen Elizabeth II – Brooches.Filed under The United Kingdom

-Tagged Alexandra of Denmark, Elizabeth II, Jewellery, Mary of Teck, Queen Elizabeth the Queen Mother, Queen Victoria.
+Tagged Alexandra of Denmark, Elizabeth II of the United Kingdom, Jewellery, Mary of Teck, Queen Elizabeth the Queen Mother, Queen Victoria of the United Kingdom.